Pre-training Language Models for Comparative Reasoning: Experiments

 \subsection{Datasets and Evaluation Metrics}

 To evaluate our proposed method, we consider downstream tasks involving comparative reasoning, including comparative question answering (QA), comparative question generation (QG) and comparative summarization.
 In this section, we introduce the downstream datasets and evaluation metrics.
-The statistics of the datasets are shown in Table \ref{tab:statistics}.

-\subsubsection{Comparative question answering}
+\subsubsection{Comparative Question Answering}

-Comparative question answering (QA) requires to compare two or more entities on their shared properties.
+Comparative QA requires the comparison of two entities on their shared properties.
 Since our focus on comparison over documents instead of knowledge retrieval, we do not include distractor passages but directly use the gold evidence passages as the context for question answering.
 For evaluation, we calculate the exact match (EM) score between the predicted answer and the ground-truth answer, after necessary normalization~\cite{DrQA}.
-Besides, unigram F-1 scores are also calculated as a complementary metric to compare the similarity beteween the predicted answer and the ground-truth.
+Besides, unigram F-1 scores are also calculated as a complementary metric.

-\paragraph{HotpotQA\textsubscript{CMP} and 2WikiQA\textsubscript{CMP}} HotpotQA \cite{yang-etal-2018-hotpotqa} and 2WikiMultihopQA (2Wiki) \cite{xanh2020_2wikimultihop} are factual question answering datasets collected from English Wikipedia.
+\paragraph{HotpotQA and 2WikiQA.} HotpotQA \cite{yang-etal-2018-hotpotqa} and 2WikiMultihopQA (2WikiQA) \cite{xanh2020_2wikimultihop} are factual question answering datasets collected from English Wikipedia.
 These datasets require multi-hop reasoning on different entities before reaching the correct answer.
-To focus on comparative questions, we obtain the subset of comparison questions based on their question type annotations and denote them as HotpotQA\textsubscript{CMP} and 2WikiQA\textsubscript{CMP}, repspectively.
+To focus on comparative ability, we obtain the subset of {comparative questions} by their question type annotations in the original dataset.
+As a result, the train and validation set of HotpotQA consist of 17,456 and 1,487 instances, respectively.
+Likewise, 2WikiQA comprises 51,693 and 3,040 instances in training and validation set, respectively.
+We report results in validation sets.

-\subsubsection{Comparative question generation}
+\subsubsection{Comparative Question Generation}

-Comparative question generation (QG) aims at generating questions that draw comparisons between the shared properties of two entities, given their textual descriptions.
-The task poses the challenge of identifying and inquiring about properties that humans would deem interesting and worthy of comparison.
-For comparative QG, we adopt well-established evaluation metrics, including BLEU \cite{papineni-etal-2002-bleu} and ROUGE \cite{lin-2004-rouge}.
+Comparative QG aims at generating questions that draw comparisons between the shared properties of two entities, given their textual descriptions.
+We convert the aforementioned QA datasets to QG by using the evidence passages as input and the comparative question as output.
+We report the results on validation sets using overall BLEU \cite{papineni-etal-2002-bleu} and ROUGE-L \cite{lin-2004-rouge} metrics.